aarsilv/ezmongo/README.md

 * *collectionName* - name of collection to search (required)
 * *_idOrSearch* - either the _id value, or the search object to be used for the find (default: {})
-* *fields* - array of fields of the document to retrieve, or null if find all fields (default: null)
+* *fields* - array or object with keys that have truthy values of the fields of the document to retrieve, or null if all fields are desired (default: null)
 * *sort* - array of fields and their sort order, or null if no sort (default: null)
 * *callback* - function called after the find.
 First argument is any error that was encountered.
 Second argument is the document if found, otherwise null.